Seasonal canine illness (SCI)

 The first case of SCI was reported in 2010 after the dog had been walked in woodland on the Sandringham Estate in Norfolk.
 However, it had been recognised by vets in other areas prior to this date but wasn’t classified as a separate disease until 2010.
 Cases tend to be concentrated in and around woodland.
 The disease has been diagnosed in the following regions: East Anglia, Nottinghamshire, Lincolnshire and Warwickshire, although there have been reports from further afield.
 It is generally seen from August onwards, with a peak in September that tails off into November.

-Symptoms of seasonal canine illness
+Signs of seasonal canine illness

-Symptoms usually appear in dogs following a walk in a wooded area.
+Signs usually appear in dogs following a walk in a wooded area.
 The signs are non-specific so the condition may be missed.
 If your dog is vomiting or lethargic after recently being exercised in woodland then contact your vet immediately.
 Symptoms to look out for include: